-As an SMU student, you learn in a close-knit community with small classes while being surrounded by the excitement that comes with a city on the move.
+As an SMU student, you live in a close-knit community, learning in small classes, all while surrounded by the excitement that comes with a city on the move.
 Tap into the energy of the Dallas-Fort Worth region, the nation's fourth-largest metropolitan area and home to about 6.5 million people.
-Dallas is on track to become the third largest metropolitan area, increasing the wealth of opportunities for a successful career after college.
+Dallas is on track to become the third-largest metropolitan area, increasing the wealth of opportunities for a successful career after college.

-Career preparation with national scope begins right here in Dallas.
+Career preparation with national scope begins right here at SMU.

-Dallas ranks third in the nation in the number of Fortune 500 corporate headquarters.
-SMU students in every discipline have access to networks of professional connections in Dallas' business-friendly environment through 4,400 internships in the region plus work-study opportunities.
+SMU students in every discipline have access to networks of professional connections in Dallas' business-friendly environment through more than 4,400 internships in the region as well as work-study opportunities.
 Most of our students graduate with professional experience from internships or co-ops.
 Many among the 45,000 SMU graduates who live and work in the D-FW area are entrepreneurs, executives and civic leaders who mentor SMU students. smu.edu/career

 From the contribution of dinosaur fossils to technical expertise, SMU has helped shape many exhibitions at the Perot Museum of Nature and Science.
 Led by Earth Sciences Professor Louis Jacobs, SMU faculty and students' partnership with the Perot Museum provides discovery, education and inspiration for visionaries and innovators of all ages. perotmuseum.org.